ofasgard/CalzoneBlog/blogs/amsi-breakpoints.md

 All of these techniques are certainly effective, and Frida was a great tool for rapidly implementing and experimenting with them.

 However, none of them are particularly stealthy.
 Patching a process in memory is a fairly noisy activity.
-While it won't get picked up by every EDR if you're not using signatured tooling, any EDR with a robust behavioural analysis function is likely to flag this as suspicious behaviour.
+While it might not get picked up by *every* EDR as long as you're not using signatured tooling, any EDR with a robust behavioural analysis function is likely to flag this as suspicious behaviour.

 In this article, I'll describe another approach to patching AMSI.
 I also hope to further demonstrate Frida's usefulness as a rapid prototyping tool, as it was my earlier research using Frida that brought me here in the first place.